The Graduate Certificate application for Fall 2016 admission will be available in January 2016.

 The certificate program curriculum is designed for working supply chain management professionals.
 Accordingly, successful applicants will ideally have, before the start of their first semester, at least two years' post baccalaureate work experience in supply chain management or a closely allied field.

 To assure a smooth transition to the certificate program curriculum, prospective students should have Microsoft Office Excel skills, knowledge of business statistics, and an understanding of basic accounting and microeconomic terms and principles.
 Prospective students who need to develop or improve Microsoft Office Excel skills, business statistics (quantitative methods), and/or financial accounting skills may benefit from the self-paced, individual eLearning courses offered by Harvard Business School Publishing.
-You can register for any or all four courses, and receive a substantial discount, by doing the following:
+You can register for these courses by following the links below and receive a substantial discount.

 If you experience technical difficulty, please contact Harvard's Technical Support Group via phone at 1-800-810-8858 (outside the U.S. and Canada, 1-617-783-7700) or at firstname.lastname@example.org.
 Prospective students may also gain prerequisite skill and knowledge by taking appropriate course work at local colleges or universities or online via Penn State's World Campus.